 If there is an accident in Iowa involving a truck carrying hazardous materials, local law enforcement or Iowa State Patrol Communications should be notified.
 Other agencies that will get involved include the Iowa DOT’s Office of Motor Vehicle Enforcement and the Iowa Department of Natural Resources (DNR).

-Des Moines Injury Lawyers Can Review Truck Regulation Violations
+Injury Lawyers Can Review Truck Regulation Violations

 Laws for truck drivers are numerous and also include maximum weight and length requirements when operating on Iowa’s roads and highways.
-If there is a concern that a law or regulation was violated and it was the cause of a crash, a Des Moines injury lawyer may help sort out fault and liability for the accident.
+If there is a concern that a law or regulation was violated and it was the cause of a crash, an injury lawyer may help sort out fault and liability for the accident.
 Victims can consult an attorney about the truck regulations that may have been violated and discuss how it may affect a claim.